 Of course, bringing up the topic of using sound walls has many teachers asking… but what about word walls?
 Should we drop them altogether?

-How to Build a Sound Wall
+How to Set Up a Sound Wall

 Thinking it’s time to build a sound wall in your classroom?
 You’re going to want to start slow — just as words are typically added to a word wall one at a time, you’ll want to add these little by little as you introduce them to your class.